tombryan/social-icon-font/README.md

 What's in the box:
 ------------------
-Icon font in .eot, .svg., .ttf, and .woff formats containing:
+Webfont in .eot, .svg., .ttf, and .woff formats featuring the following icons:

 * AIM
 * Amazon